Birth Year

 Deciding when and how to claim Social Security benefits is one of the most important decisions that retirees will ever make.

 Social Security benefits represent one of the few sources of guaranteed income that retirees can count on for the rest of their lives.
-You can generally claim Social Security anytime between age 62 and 70, but the longer you wait to start benefits, the bigger your monthly benefits will be for the rest of your life.
+You can claim Social Security anytime between age 62 and 70, but the longer you wait to start benefits, the bigger your monthly benefits will be for the rest of your life.

-While there has been a growing appreciation of the value of maximizing Social Security benefits in recent years by delaying benefits, the coronavirus pandemic and its devastating impact on the economy has prompted some Americans to rethink their previously planned Social Security claiming strategy to meet immediate income needs.
-The following article explains:
+While there has been a growing appreciation of the value of maximizing Social Security benefits in recent years by delaying benefits, the coronavirus pandemic and its disruptive impact on work patterns has prompted some Americans to rethink their previously planned Social Security claiming strategy to meet immediate income needs.
+Some people lost their job during the pandemic and subsequent recession while others voluntarily retired due to health concerns.

 The dollar amount of your monthly Social Security benefit is based on your lifetime earnings.
 Your actual earnings are adjusted to account for changes in average wages since the year the earnings were received.
 Social Security calculates your average indexed monthly earnings during your top 35 earning years and applies a formula to those earnings to arrive at your basic benefit or “primary insurance amount” (PIA).
 This is how much you would receive at your full retirement age, which varies from 66 to 67, depending on your year of birth.

-Many of the creative claiming strategies that allowed married couples and eligible divorced spouses to maximum their lifetime benefits in the past have disappeared for new retirees.
+Many of the creative claiming strategies that allowed married couples and eligible divorced spouses to maximize their lifetime benefits in the past have disappeared for new retirees.
 But the decision about when to claim Social Security benefits is still a critical piece of the retirement income puzzle.
 And many widows and widowers will continue to have flexible claiming options, regardless of when they were born.

 The age at which you claim your benefits determines your monthly payment.
 If you claim benefits before your full retirement age, your benefit will be reduced.
 If you are willing to delay claiming your benefits, up to age 70, they will be larger for the rest of your life.
 The table below illustrates the effect of claiming Social Security benefits early, assuming a $1,000 per monthly primary insurance (PIA) amount at full retirement age.